azizikri/saga-news/README.md

 php artisan serve
 ```

-- Login with the following credentials
+- Login with the following credentials to access the admin account

 ```bash
 email: admin@gmail.com